Matěj Hanousek

-Matěj Hanousek (born 2 June 1993) is a Czech professional footballer who plays as a left-back for Turkish side MKE Ankaragücü on loan from Sparta Prague.
+Matěj Hanousek (born 2 June 1993) is a Czech professional footballer who plays as a left-back for Süper Lig club Gençlerbirliği.
 He has represented his country as a member of the national under-21 team.

 Career

 Having made his professional debut with Dukla Prague, Hanousek joined Jablonec in September 2015.

+On 4 July 2023, Hanousek signed a contract with Turkish side Ankaragücü.

+On 2 August 2024, Hanousek signed a contract with Greek side Athens Kallithea.

+On 16 January 2025, he moved to Turkish second-tier club Gençlerbirliği on an eighteen-month deal.